SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 A function's type includes whether it can throw an error and what type of error it throws.
-This means, for example, you can use a nonthrowing function in a context where a throwing one is expected.
+This subtype relationship means, for example, you can use a nonthrowing function in a context where a throwing one is expected.
 For more information about the type of a throwing function, see <doc:Types#Function-Type>.